WJ714/Bridginggap-flux/README.md

 - group discussions on the optional tasks,
 - and make some figures to include in your group presentation.
 ## 📘 Tutorial Guide
+- R script: FLUXNET.rmd
+- We provide some example uses of FLUXNET data.
+You can use these as a starting point, discuss with your group, and explore other ways of plotting.
+Please take time to interpret the figures and include them in your group presentation (add link for group slides!).

 # 📦 Tutorial 2: REddyProc
 ### 🔗 What is REddyProc?